-The MPA Director It has always been an important value that the MPA Director have a teaching role and presence in the classroom.
-However, with the growth of student FTE and concomitant responsibilities for adequate oversight, the Director's 50% teaching and 50% administrative position has become problematic.
+50% teaching and 50% administrative position has become problematic.
 The ability to assume full teaching duties on a faculty team and fully tend to the administrative needs of the entire MPA program, with two student cohorts, is compromised.
 In an effort to make this position more effective, stable and sustainable, in AY2013-2014, the Director will teach at the 40% level and devote 60% of the position to administration.
-This is only the beginning of an effort to find the correct balance -- we can't imagine that a 10% shift of duties will make much of a difference.
+This is only the beginning of an effort to find the correct balance -- we can't imagine that a 10% shift of duties will make a huge differences.
 The position is not sustainable.
 We expect more will need to be done and look to this assessment process to guide us in this.

 The growth of the program has a significant effect on staff and faculty.
 These effects are being seen particularly in the Director and Assistant Director positions.
-The 50/50 Director load model is a hold- over from the early years of the MPA when Directors, perhaps, supervised one staff member, there was just one cohort and the total number of students was roughly half of now.
+The 50/50 Director load model is a hold over from the early years of the MPA when Directors, perhaps, supervised one staff member, there was just one cohort and the total number of students was roughly half of now.

-Another way in which the position is not sustainable is the rotational nature of the position.
+Another way in which the position is not stable and sustainable is the rotational nature of the position.
 The position reflects a core Evergreen value: faculty members rotate in and out of administrative positions so we don't create an administrative class and faculty members are always close to teaching.
 The job appointment is for three years and we aren't sure if that is too long or too short.
 The unintended, or collateral, consequences of a rotational administrative position is that staff members, particularly if they stay in their positions for a number of years (which is often worth encouraging) have to contend with rotating bosses and have to weather the effects of how different people approach the position differently.
 Is the rotation the best model for the contemporary MPA - what do we lose if we give it up - what do we gain?
-These are questions about which we hope to receive guidance from this review.
+These are question about which we hope to receive guidance from this review.

-The Assistant Directors There are two MPA Assistant Directors (AD); one is assigned to the Tribal Governance concentration and the other supporting the Public/Nonprofit Administration and Public Policy concentrations.
+The Assistant Directors.
+There are two MPA Assistant Directors (AD); one is assigned to the Tribal Governance concentration and the other supporting the Public/Nonprofit Administration and Public Policy concentrations.
 These positions are designed to be the first stop for addressing student needs and do the bulk of the hands-on administrative work of the program.
-This includes helping students track progress through program; program tracking (conditionals, graduation, etc.); recruiting and retention; providing information on internships, scholarships and financial aid; market and promote the program (newsletters, catalog, brochures); course enrollment management; cohort enrollment management; relationships with external and internal stakeholders; and event planning management and support.
+This includes helping students track progress through program; tracking (conditionals, graduation, etc); recruiting and retention; providing information on internships, scholarships and financial aid; market and promote program (newsletters, catalog, brochures); course enrollment management; schedule management; cohort enrollment management; relationships with external and internal stakeholders; and event planning management and support.

 Each of the Assistant Director positions have different challenges.
 We've yet to achieve staffing stability in the Tribal Governance AD position, and we've been hiring into this position for the past 12 years (four "permanent" people have filled this position and four at an interim level).
-In addition, because of the turn- over in this position, a good 40% of the job description has not been achieved for the past 4-5 years.
+In addition, because of the turn over in this position, a good 40% of the job description has not been achieved for the past 4-5 years.